kych23/I-m-Two-Weeks-In-and-Out-of-BRBs/README.md

 Our project is a comprehensive tool that helps users manage their BRB finances with a simple and intuitive interface through the terminal.
-The program will offer features such as viewing transaction history, adding cash, and displaying more specific statistics about the user's transations.
+The program will offer features such as viewing transaction history, adding cash, and displaying more specific statistics about the user's transactions.

 ### Dependencies